Your cart is currently empty!

 [i] David Parmenter.
 “How to implement a forecasting and planning tool– and get it right first time , Whitepaper, www.davidparmenter.com, 2014

-For more details access my toolkit that currently is on sale:
+For more details access my implementation guides that currently is on sale:

-These 12 lessons are discussed in great length in my Toolkit How to Implement Quarterly Rolling Forecasting and Quarterly Rolling Planning – and get it right first time // Toolkit (Whitepaper + e-templates)
+These 12 lessons are discussed in great length in my implementation guides How to Implement Quarterly Rolling Forecasting and Quarterly Rolling Planning – and get it right first time // implementation guides (Whitepaper + e-templates)

-You can have a look inside the toolkit
+You can have a look inside the implementation guide

 Also read: